ritik824/ritik824.github.io/_pages/about.md

 - Applied probability
 - Stochastic differential equations

-Previously, I completed my PhD in Mathematics from the Central University of Punjab under the supervision of Dr. Ashok Kumar Pathak.
+I completed my PhD in Mathematics from the Central University of Punjab under the supervision of Dr. Ashok Kumar Pathak.
 My doctoral research focused on fractional stochastic processes and their applications in risk and reliability theory.
 Before joining IIT Kanpur, I held a postdoctoral position at Chennai Mathematical Institute.

 ## Research Areas